 Best for: Cinematic bilingual urban tracks

 Write a bilingual city-night lyric.
 Theme: walking home alone at 2am.
 Structure: [Verse 1 EN] [Chorus EN] [Verse 2 ZH] [Chorus EN] [Verse 3 EN] [Chorus EN].
-Each verse owns its own language.
+Each verse owns its own language; Mandarin verse in Chinese characters.
 Chorus is fixed EN.
 Mood: cinematic-melancholic.
 8 bars per verse, 8 bars chorus.
-Provide pinyin under the ZH verse only.
+Provide pinyin under the ZH verse as a reference line.

 4. EN bridge between two ZH choruses